THE AGNYETT

 There are 24 statelands within the extant materiea; unevenly scattered amongst them are the 31 sovereignties.
 But its a rare soul that learns or sees more than one of each in their lifetime.

-“The Agnyett knows the best and worst of us because of the diversity found within all of kin and kine.
-We are our own twice edged sword—even if the gods are more inclined use us as playthings, and care nothing for our souls besides what we can determine for ourselves.
+Agnyett knows what the best and worst of us are capable of because of the diversity found of its kin and kine.
+We are all our own many-edged swords.
+Even when the gods have been inclined to use us as playthings, and care nothing for our souls besides what we can determine for ourselves.
 If we’re truly honest, the Vismott Accords are responsible for reclaiming ourselves in the aftermath of the Unfettered Durance.
 Many of those divinities went on record, dictating versions of “serves you right,” directly into holy scripts.
 State & sovereign have never—are never—perfect.
 The two versions of belonging do not exist in harmony.
 They’re seldom even in agreement.
 And across boundaries, state & sovereign are hardly known for cooperating amongst themselves.
 But in over six thousand years nothing better has come along.
 Many would welcome a replacement arrive to supplant the Accords, and their intersovereign law, but an option like that hasn’t presented itself and borne out as viable.
-And that’s not for lack of trying. ”
+And that’s not for lack of trying.